Grow In Our Faith

 Mass Times is an on-line ministry for traveling Catholics.
 It is a wonderful resource for finding local churches while traveling.
 In addition, you will find many useful links.
 Visit masstimes.org for this valuable information.

-Click the image of our Pope to the left and retrieve a page about him from EWTN.
-Explore the “Faith” link and discover a vast treasure of beautifully presented teachings of the Catholic Church.
-Use the resource when you or your friends have questions.
 The page about Mary is especially useful in helping us explain to our non-Catholic Christian friends her special meaning.
 Spirit filled preaching is the specialty of Word on Fire.
 There, you will find great homilies and teaching.